LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic07-1-RAG.md

 ## What is RAG?

-**Retrieval-Augmented Generation (RAG)** is an advanced AI technique that enhances the capabilities of large language models (LLMs) by integrating an information retrieval system.
+**Retrieval Augmented Generation (RAG)** is an advanced AI technique that enhances the capabilities of large language models (LLMs) by integrating an information retrieval system.
 This system fetches relevant information from external sources, which the LLM then uses to generate more accurate and reliable responses.

 ## Why Use it?